Create a Slider Custom Control in an MDK App (Using Metadata Approach)

 -

-Switch to the Events tab and click the 3 dots icon for the
+Switch to the Events tab and click the dotted icon for the

 Keep the default selection for Object Type (as Action) and Folders path.
 Click OK.